Hybrid bikes are an excellent choice for urban commuting, for running errands around town or just for recreational riding.

 The Retrospec is available in 38 cm to 44 cm sizes and should comfortably fit most women who are between 5”1 and 5’10”.
 Women whose height is outside of either extreme may be able to adjust this bike to get a comfortable fit.

-The Retrospec Beaumont-7 Men’s bike has a hand crafted steel frame and Kenda 700 x 35C tires to give you a stable ride and excellent grip on your riding surface.
+The Retrospec Beaumont-7 Men’s hybrid bike has a hand crafted steel frame and Kenda 700 x 35C tires to give you a stable ride and excellent grip on your riding surface.